 Time though, time desires story.
 Time drives change.
-And so the beings created by the four were not all destroyed, and the energies of the in between began to leach outwards, to the other planes.
-Entering the mortal planes entails acceptance of mortality and the entities could never bring themselves to that, so they remained In-Between, glutting themselves on the energies there.
-Slowly they found that the mortal realm shaped the In-Between, altering it’s appearance and shaping their abilities, limiting them and imposing form upon them.
+And so the beings created by the four were not all destroyed, and the energies of Between began to leach outwards, to the other planes.
+Entering the mortal planes entails acceptance of mortality, and the entities could never bring themselves to that, so they remained on Between, glutting themselves on the energies there.
+Slowly they found that the mortal realm shaped Between, altering it’s appearance and shaping their abilities, limiting them and imposing form upon them.

-The beliefs of the mortals on Onathien, as they had named their plane, began to shape the In-Between, shaped the entities themselves.
-They fought back against the shaping, but the very nature of the In-Between made their fighting futile, for to dwell there is to be subject to both the workings of time (from above) and the beliefs of mortals (from below).
+The beliefs of the mortals on Athien, as they had named their plane, began to shape Between, shaping the entities themselves.
+They fought back against the shaping, but the very nature of Between made their fight futile, for to dwell there is to be subject to both the workings of time (from above) and the beliefs of mortals (from below).

 Terrified of being forced to become something other than themselves, and thus ended, the entities sought escape.
 Unwilling to flee into the mortal realm they instead turned their attention to the realm in which time itself dwelt, the realm of the immortal, the realm of the gods.

-So the four were forced to scavenge what power they could, leeching energy from the mortal realm through worship and belief, while drawing still some energy from their remaining tether to the in between, for they were originally beings of that realm and that contact remained with them still.
+So the four were forced to scavenge what power they could, leeching energy from the mortal realm through worship and belief, while drawing still some energy from their remaining tether to Between, for they were originally beings of that realm and that contact remained with them still.

 At the moment of their ascension, in the mortal realm four stars arose.
-The four hung, motionless in the empty sky of Onathien, providing the directions for navigation and a tangible symbol of the God's, inspiring religious fervor across the realm.
-No matter where the mortals stood on Onathien, the four elemental stars were always visible on the horizon, providing the four cardinal directions of firewards, waterward, airward and earthward.
-The sun, the embodiment of times progression, crosses the sky, marking out the days and nights.
+The four hung, motionless in the empty sky of Athien, providing the directions for navigation and a tangible symbol of the gods, inspiring religious fervor across the realm.
+No matter where the mortals stood on Athien, the four elemental stars were always visible on the horizon, providing the four cardinal directions of firewards, waterward, airward and earthward.
+The sun, the embodiment of times progression, crossed the sky, marking out the days and nights.
 These five celestial bodies empowered belief as never before, a sudden surge of energy along the link between the gods and their mortal followers that, unbeknownst to the mortals, sustained their gods in a time of need.

-In-Between, the four stars blazed into being even more brightly and there they moved, drifting seemingly randomly across the sky.
-The sun does not show itself there however, for time itself needs no marker in that plane.
+On Between, the four stars blazed into being even more brightly and there they moved, drifting seemingly randomly across the sky.
+The sun does not show itself there however, for Time itself needs no marker in that plane.

-With a brief burst of belief to sustain them in their weakness, the four soon (At least in the timeline of immortals), recovered a portion of their strength, enough to allow them to contemplate more than mere survival.
+With a brief burst of belief to sustain them in their weakness, the four soon (at least in the timeline of immortals), recovered a portion of their strength, enough to allow them to contemplate more than mere survival.
 Enough to experiment with reaching out to touch the other realms.
-They found that while direct interference with Onathien was very difficult, even small manifestations there could result in dramatic increases in worship and the associated flow of energy to them in the immortal realm.
-Though the consistent flow of energy from the In-Between was enough to sustain, these bursts of energy from Onathien, these could allow growth.
+They found that while direct interference with Athien was very difficult, even small manifestations there could result in dramatic increases in worship and the associated flow of energy to them in the immortal realm.
+Though the consistent flow of energy from Between was enough to sustain, these bursts of energy from Athien, these could allow growth.

-They also discovered that the energies flowing from the In-Between to Onathien were the driving force of life there.
-Mortal lives were imbued with that energy, which they dubbed ‘souls’ and that furthermore, those souls were enriched by life in Onathien, seemingly creating more energy that then flowed back to Onathien when they died.
-Crucially when they died that energy could be redirected to the gods themselves with the correct intervention In-Between.
+They also discovered that the energies flowing from Between to Athien were the driving force of life there.
+Mortal lives were imbued with that energy, which they dubbed ‘souls’ and that furthermore, those souls were enriched by life on Athien, seemingly creating more energy once they flowed back to Between once the mortals died.
+Crucially, when they died, that energy could be redirected to the gods themselves with the correct intervention on Between.
 That intervention was most easily accomplished through the mortal’s own belief or faith in a god.

-Eventually these six old gods noted another change, the in between was becoming ….
-Thinner….less energetic.
-It seemed that as life thrived on Onathien and the old gods grew powerful through glutting on the souls of the dying, there was less energy returning to feed the in between.
-At first this was of little concern, fed as they were by the powerful faiths of Onathien…..but soon it shriveled their connection to the in between, making them increasingly reliant on just the faithful to maintain and feed their power.
+Eventually, these six old gods noted another change, that Between was becoming …. thinner….less energetic.
+It seemed that as life thrived on Athien, and the old gods grew powerful through glutting on the souls of the dying, there was less energy returning to feed Between.
+At first this was of little concern, fed as they were by the powerful faiths of Athien…..but soon it shriveled their connection to Between, making them increasingly reliant on just the faithful to maintain and feed their power.

-Their first solution was to drive more conflict on Onathien, pushing greater and greater loss of life to feed energy back to the In Between and themselves.
-Their influence became less subtle and the fate blessed were more and more often leaders of revolution and bloodshed, driving religious wars across the lands and seas of Onathien.
-But one of the gods was even more ambitious, she sought death on a much grander scale, sought to harvest souls directly and feed as none of them had ever dared to do.
-She thought to breach Onathien herself and lead her followers in the slaughter.
-She sought to slay the soul of Onathien itself and feast on the power within.
+Their first solution was to drive more conflict on Athien, pushing greater and greater loss of life to feed energy back to Between and themselves.
+Their influence became less subtle, and the fate blessed were more and more often leaders of revolution and bloodshed, driving religious wars across the lands and seas of Athien.
+But one of the gods was even more ambitious, she sought death on a much grander scale, sought to harvest souls directly, and feed as none of them had ever dared to do.
+She thought to breach Athien herself and lead her followers in the slaughter.
+She sought to slay the soul of Athien itself and feast on the power within.